 Disneyland Logo

-The official name of the entertainment complex was changed to Disneyland Park to distinguish it from the Disneyland Resort of the same name.
+The entertainment complex’s official name was changed to Disneyland Park to distinguish it from the Disneyland Resort of the same name.
 This was reflected in the logo.
-The word “Park” was added to the existing inscription in the lower right corner.
-It is reduced in size and consists of sans serif letters.
-The design of the central part has been retained, but instead of black, it is now in light blue.
+The word “Park” was added to the inscription in the lower right corner.
+It is reduced in size and consists of sans-serif letters.
+The design of the central part has been retained, but it is now light blue rather than black.

 The Disneyland emblem shows a typical Disney princess castle.
-The building with its fortress wall, numerous towers, and five triangular flags is cartoon style.
+The building, with its fortress wall, numerous towers, and five triangular flags, is rendered in a cartoon style.
 Despite the high defenses, the castle does not look impregnable because the lattice gate is raised.
-The entrance welcomes all who want to get inside and promises guests lots of fun activities.
-The two-dimensional design and the monotonous black and white color scheme do not spoil the fairytale character of the moment.
+The entrance welcomes all who want to get inside and offers guests many fun activities.
+The two-dimensional design and the monotonous black-and-white color scheme do not spoil the fairytale character of the moment.
 Even in such a minimalistic way, the graphic character shows the atmosphere of the Disney universe.

 Font and Colors